ansys/api-eigen-example/README.md

 # API Eigen example project

-**IMPORTANT NOTE**: This repository is for demonstration purposes only.
-It is not intended to expose the Eigen Library as a service, nor is it expected to be used as-is.
-This demo is intended to be used for demonstrating the REST and gRPC protocols via client-server interaction.

 ## Introduction

 The API Eigen example package is a simple project which intends to show PyAnsys